Neighborhood Price Appreciation Calculator

 What is neighborhood price appreciation?

-Neighborhood price appreciation refers to the increase in the median value of homes within a specific geographic area over a period of time.
-It is a key indicator of a real estate market's health and desirability, reflecting factors such as demand, economic growth, interest rates, and local amenities.
-Appreciation can be measured as a total percentage gain or an annualized rate.
+Neighborhood price appreciation is the increase in the median value of homes within a specific area over time.
+It reflects factors like demand, economic growth, interest rates, and local amenities.
+It can be measured as a total percentage gain or an annualized rate (CAGR).

 How is annualized appreciation different from total appreciation?